The Atlas of Economic Complexity: Online visualizations

-The Atlas is distributed under a creative commons license which makes it free for non-commercial use.

 The Atlas of Economic Complexity (tool)

 The data visualizations in Harvard Growth Lab’s Atlas of Economic Complexity map global trade, industrial capabilities, and economic dynamics for the world.

-The Atlas follows the Bustos-Yildirim Method for data cleaning the raw data that is reported the United Nations Statisical Division (COMTRADE) and the International Monetary Fund (IMF) Direction of Trade Statistics Database.
+The Atlas follows the Bustos-Yildirim Method for data cleaning the raw data that is reported the United Nations Statistical Division (COMTRADE) and the International Monetary Fund (IMF) Direction of Trade Statistics Database.

 It includes data from 250 countries and territories, classified into 20 categories of goods and five categories of services.
 Combined, this results in coverage of over 6000 products worldwide, with coloured dots representing exports of $100 million.

-The Observatory of Economic Complexity (tool)
+The Observatory of Economic Complexity (platform)

-The OEC is a tool that creates visual narratives about countries and the products each country imports and exports.
+The OEC is a platform that creates visual narratives about countries and the products each country imports and exports.

 The data are from the following data sources, cleaned and made compatible: